After the flu vaccination, you may get a mild fever and slight muscle aches for a day or so.

-- continue to move your arm regularly – don't let it get stiff and sore
+- continue to move your arm regularly – do not let it get stiff and sore

-- take a painkiller, such as paracetamol or ibuprofen – pregnant women shouldn't take ibuprofen unless a doctor recommends and prescribes it
+- take a painkiller, such as paracetamol or ibuprofen – pregnant women should not take ibuprofen unless a doctor recommends and prescribes it

-You can't catch flu from the flu vaccine
+You cannot catch flu from the flu vaccine

-The flu vaccine cannot cause flu because there are no active viruses in the vaccine.
+The injected flu vaccine cannot cause flu because there are no active viruses in the vaccine.

-If you have what you think is flu after vaccination, it may be that you have caught a flu-like virus that isn't really flu, or you may have caught flu before your flu vaccination had taken effect.
+If you have what you think is flu after vaccination, it may be that you have caught a flu-like virus that's not really flu, or you may have caught flu before your flu vaccination had taken effect.

 Allergic reactions to the flu vaccine